Committee’s Official Designation (Title)

 Pulmonary-Allergy Drugs Advisory Committee

 The Pulmonary-Allergy Drugs Advisory Committee (the Committee) was established under 15 U.S.C.
 1451 et seq.; 21 U.S.C.
 321, 341, 342, 343, 343-1, 344, 345, 346, 348, 349, 350, 350a, 351, 352, 353(f), 355, 360b, 360c-j, 371, 375, 376, 378, 379e, 381, 393, 394, 881(b); 42 U.S.C.
 217a, 241, 242, 242a, 262, 264; 21 CFR Part 14, 330.10(a); and is governed by Pub.
 L. 92-463 the Federal Advisory Committee Act, as amended (5 U.S.C.
 App.
 2).

 Objectives and Scope of Activities

-The Vaccines and Related Biological Products Advisory Committee advises the Commissioner or designee in discharging responsibilities as they relate to helping to ensure safe and effective– vaccines and related biological products for human use and, as required, any other product for which the Food and Drug Administration has regulatory responsibility.
+The Committee advises the Commissioner of Food and Drugs or designee in discharging responsibilities as they relate to helping to ensure safe and effective drugs for human use and, as required, any other product for which the Food and Drug Administration (FDA) has regulatory responsibility.

 Description of Duties